Brunn–Minkowski theorem: Grunbaum's theorem

 Grunbaum's theorem can be proven using Brunn–Minkowski inequality, specifically the convexity of the Brunn–Minkowski symmetrization.

 Grunbaum's inequality has the following fair cake cutting interpretation.
 Suppose two players are playing a game of cutting up an $n$ dimensional, convex cake.
 Player 1 chooses a point in the cake, and player two chooses a hyperplane to cut the cake along.
 Player 1 then receives the cut of the cake containing his point.
 Grunbaum's theorem implies that if player 1 chooses the center of mass, then the worst that an adversarial player 2 can do is give him a piece of cake with volume at least a $1/e$ fraction of the total.
 In dimensions 2 and 3, the most common dimensions for cakes, the bounds given by the theorem are approximately $.444, .42$ respectively.
 Note, however, that in $n$ dimensions, calculating the centroid is $\# P$ hard, limiting the usefulness of this cake cutting strategy for higher dimensional, but computationally bounded creatures.

 Applications of Grunbaum's theorem also appear in convex optimization, specifically in analyzing the converge of the center of gravity method.

+Winternitz's theorem

+In geometry, Winternitz's theorem, a lower-dimensional case of Grünbaum's theorem, states that a line through the centroid of a convex set in the plane divides the set into two pieces, each of which contains at least 4/9 the area of the total.
+The bound of 4/9 is achieved by lines parallel to one side of a triangle.